 One is amazed by the manipulations of authors who in describing this crime continually inflate the figures.
 At the time of the uprising, people spoke of more than ten killed.
 Later the Soviet press reported thirty, subsequently forty, and recently the respected E Zilberis already mentioned seventy.
 Only competent legal organs can establish the number killed, the identity of the victims and the circumstances of this horrible event; if necessary – with the participation of foreign observers.
 All the spots in this ugly incident of our country – the white ones, the black ones, and the red ones – must be clarified.

-None of this surfaces in the Time-Life book; nor does it register in the minds of the general population, thanks to articles like this one, which only tell one side of the story - the same side everybody always hears, thanks to the agenda and influence of major publishing companies like those under Time-Life's umbrella.
+Odd how the same people who Time-Life thinks would goad the locals into attacking random Jews for fun are not presenting that face at all and instead providing a narrative consistent with the message coming from Lithuania.
+None of this surfaces in the Time-Life book; nor does it register in the minds of the general population, thanks to articles like this one, which only tell one side of the story - the same side everybody always hears, thanks to the monopoly and reach of major publishing companies like those under Time-Life's umbrella.

 10) "Execution in a Nazi camp sketch by Simon Wiesenthal"

-Odd how the drawing illustrating how the Germans supposedly tied Jews to poles with rope and executed them mirrors, almost exactly, these real, live photographs of German soldiers who were tied to poles with rope and executed:
+Odd how a drawing said to illustrate how the Germans supposedly tied Jews to poles with rope and executed them mirrors, almost exactly, these real, live photographs of German soldiers who were tied to poles with rope and executed:

 11) "Shower baths of death": the seven gas chambers in Majdanek

-The Time-Life book claims that there were seven gas chambers at Majdanek and, with the camp claiming 1.3 victims, only Auschwitz took more lives.
+The Time-Life book claims that there were seven gas chambers at Majdanek and, in it claiming 1.3 victims, only Auschwitz took more lives.

-Apart from the fact that this assessment is based on the longstanding and now-discredited claim that 4 million people died at Auschwitz, the problem is the figure of 1.3 million deaths at Majdanek has no real basis in fact, with even Tomasz Kranz, the director of the Research Department of the State Museum at Majdanek, only forwarding a figure of 78,000.
-The number was supposedly determined in view of a German memorandum that allegedly surfaced in 2000 showing arrivals at Majdanek and other camps, and interpreted to provide insight on the number of inmates.
-How that pertains to the number of prisoners who actually died while interned by the Germans is unclear, considering the grueling mass retreat as the Soviet Red Army approached, the subsequent disease epidemics following that relocation to sites like Bergen-Belsen, and other factors, but it is the number that Kranz is forwarding.
+Apart from the fact that this assessment is based on the longstanding and now-discredited claim that 4 million people died at Auschwitz, the problem is the figure of 1.3 million deaths at Majdanek lacks any factual support.
+Even Tomasz Kranz, the director of the Research Department of the State Museum at Majdanek, disagrees with the figure, despite insisting that there were still mass deaths at the site - about 78,000, to be exact.
+But wait: Kranz' figure was determined in view of a German memorandum that supposedly surfaced in 2000 and merely provides figures on the number of inmates who arrived at Majdanek and other camps.
+If we are to take Anne Frank as an example, the Jewish icon whose "diary" is part and parcel to nearly every child's education, people were shuffled from camp to camp, even if they were supposedly extermination camps.
+In any case, how a figure on arrivals pertains to the number of prisoners who actually died while interned by the Germans is unclear, considering the grueling mass retreat as the Soviet Red Army approached, the subsequent disease epidemics following that relocation to sites like Bergen-Belsen, and other factors, but it is the number that Kranz is forwarding.

 As far as the Final Solution is concerned, it is worth nothing that, alongside the gas chamber narrative, there is a conventional belief - accepted from Soviet documentation - that on one single day in November 1943, in response to mass uprisings, 18,400 Jews were executed by firing squad.
-Assuming that to be the case, that would be nearly 40% of the total alleged Jewish deaths during the camp's entire operation.
-Equally perplexing, between when th mass gassings supposedly began in 1942 and ended in 1944, the trainloads of people sent to the camp swelled upwards, but half the arrivals were not even Jewish, which is inconsistent with the "mass transport for gassings" narrative.
-Furthermore, for such a camp with the purpose of mass extermination, it is unclear how a number of Jews there who rose to fame - Halina Birenbaum, Maria Albin Boniecki, Marian Filar, Otto Freundlich, Mietek Grocher, Israel Gutman and Rudolf Vrba - survived.
+If so, that would be nearly 40% of the total alleged Jewish deaths during the camp's entire operation.
+Equally perplexing, between when the mass gassings supposedly began in 1942 and ended in 1944, the trainloads of people sent to the camp swelled upwards, but half the arrivals were not even Jewish, which is inconsistent with the "mass transport for Jewish gassings" narrative.
+Furthermore, for such a camp with the purpose of mass extermination, it is unclear how a number of Jews there who rose to fame in later years - Halina Birenbaum, Maria Albin Boniecki, Marian Filar, Otto Freundlich, Mietek Grocher, Israel Gutman and Rudolf Vrba - survived.
 And, as a final point of consideration, the Germans allowed inmates to receive food packages from the Polish Red Cross and Central Welfare Council on name order, and evidence of over 10,300 packaged items has survived the war.

 12) Piles of bodies at Auschwitz: mislabeled photo